H3C-BMC/HDM-ansible-collection/README.md

 # Prerequisites
 *	HDM-3.16 or later.
 Some commands might require specific HDM versions using redfish api.
 For more information, see the HDM redfish documents.
 *	ansible >= 2.9
-*	python 3 up to version 3.10
+*	python 2 and 3 up to version 3.10